-There are four main types of vaginal cancer.
+There are four main types of vaginal cancer:

 Squamous Cell Cancer

-This type of vaginal cancer starts in the gland cells and is the second most common type.
+Adenocarcinoma is a type of vaginal cancer that starts in the gland cells.
+It’s the second most common type of vaginal cancer.

 - vaginal bleeding after intercourse